Affidavit of Domicile Template, Free Download 2026

 The estate must file state estate tax or inheritance tax returns and the filing state needs to be established through a sworn statement.
 The difference between domicile and residence is critical because a person can have multiple residences but only one legal domicile.

-The DTCC (Depository Trust and Clearing Corporation) or a broker-dealer requires an affidavit of domicile as part of the standard documentation package for transferring securities from a deceased account holder to the estate, beneficiaries, or a trust.
+The DTCC (Depository Trust and Clearing Corporation) or a broker-dealer requires a domicile affidavit as part of the standard documentation package for transferring securities from a deceased account holder to the estate, beneficiaries, or a trust.

 A state tax authority is claiming the decedent was domiciled in their state for estate tax or inheritance tax purposes and the estate needs to submit a domicile affidavit (such as New York Form TT-141A) to contest the claim and establish domicile in a different state.
 An affidavit of death is typically filed alongside the domicile affidavit.